 SDC does not discriminate; however, we do reserve the right to refuse entry into the competition as a competitor or spectator, to any group or individual who has been deemed unsportsmanlike by our staff.
-Anyone displaying unsportsmanlike behavior during the event may be asked to rectify the situation or immediately be asked to leave the facility and no refunds will be issued.
+Anyone displaying unsportsmanlike behaviour during the event may be asked to rectify the situation or immediately be asked to leave the facility and no refunds will be issued.

 How can my studio win the STUDIO SPIRIT AWARD?

 It starts will keeping in mind our SPORTSMANSHIP values.
 But if you really want to go for this title, encourage your teammates and parents to show as much spirit as possible!
-You can make posters and organize cheers within the audience, hallway, dressing room and onstage during awards!!!
+You can make posters and organize cheers within the audience, hallway, dressing room and on stage during awards!!!
 Our SDC staff will be watching throughout the weekend for general sportsmanship, encouragement, and kindness to others.
 Remember, just as one person’s kind deed can win it for your studio, one person from your studio can take it away just as quickly!!!
 This competition isn’t just for the dancers and teachers, it’s for the parents too!
-The STUDIO SPIRIT COMPETITION is a lot of fun and helps create an environment where everyone to have a great time.
+The STUDIO SPIRIT COMPETITION is a lot of fun and helps create an environment where everyone has a great time.

-Disclaimer: If you are putting up posters, only painters tape is permitted.
+Disclaimer: If you are putting up posters, only painter's tape is permitted.

 Lost & FOUND

 Summit collects a lost and found throughout the event; however, the lost and found remains at the local theatre after the event.
-Because the theatre is typically closer for participants than our office, all items will be left with the theatres lost and found system.
+Because the theatre is typically closer for participants than our office, all items will be left with the theatre lost and found system.
 Contact the theatre/venue directly for items missing in action.

 Are there any RULES that I should be aware of?